tomjwells/coti-node-monitoring/README.md

 where

 - `SERVERNAME` is the web address of your node, excluding `http(s)://` and `www.`, for example `subdomain.your-node-domain.tld`,
-- `GRAFANA_USERNAME` is the username you wish to use to login to Grafana, and,
+- `GRAFANA_USERNAME` is the username you wish to use for logging in to Grafana, and,
-- `GRAFANA_PASSWORD` is the password you wish to use to login to Grafana.
+- `GRAFANA_PASSWORD` is the password you wish to use for logging in to Grafana.

 If you are unsure about a username, you can use your email associated with your Coti node (or make one up).
-[Click here for a simple password generator](https://bitwarden.com/password-generator/).
+For the password, you can use `tr -dc A-Za-z0-9 </dev/urandom | head -c 64` to generate one from a shell.

 # 🏃 Running the Monitoring Stack